SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • Medium risk issues.

 If you have the resources and time, you will ideally review low-risk issues as well.
 Why review low-risk issues?
-You never know what change make to take place.
+You never know what change will take place.
 A risk control that becomes obsolete can significantly change the risk assessment level of the issue(s) that it was mitigating.

 An even simpler way to view this problem is: all issues that were initially assessed as being outside your definition for Acceptable Level of Safety should always be reviewed after they are closed.
 Beyond that, it’s up to your organization.